 An experienced guide told me this once.
 I thought about these reassuring words as I dug away at my snow hole wondering if I could actually be bothered to spend a night in the thing.

-I was mid-week through a Love Her Wild Winter Skills course (check out my blog on the course here).
+I was mid-week through a Love Her Wild Winter Skills course (read my blog: what you need to know before doing a winter skills course).
 We were learning the art of snow holing, a skill that could potentially save your life if you were to get stuck on a mountain in winter conditions.

 Effectively a snow hole is the opposite to an igloo in that you did into the snow to create a shelter.